appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-inventory-update.md

 ## Post Conditions

-The Inventory is successfully updated in Magento2 (Multi-store).
+* The Inventory is successfully updated in Magento2 (Multi-store).
 The quantity can be viewed in the Magento Backend by navigating to Catalog - Products - View Product.

 ![nav-magemulti-inventory8](/staticfiles/integration/media/nav-magemulti-inventory8.png)

+* WebStockFlag must get to `T` from `F` after the sync is complete.

 ## Frequency of use